 Global and international employers are often, but certainly not always, based in large cities, with London offering the largest number of international graduate vacancies.

 International companies typically have standalone early careers websites, and it is worth following the ones of interest to you via their social media accounts (specifically Twitter and LinkedIn).

 Skills for your CV

 As well as introducing you to business in different countries and cultures, a degree in international business provides you with a range of in-demand skills, such as:

 - research and analysis

 Many international business courses encourage international study or work experience so you may also be able to demonstrate transferable skills such as learning a new language, flexibility, cultural awareness and curiosity.

-Some international business graduates choose to study an MBA, though work experience is typically expected before starting a MBA programme.
+Some international business graduates choose to study a Master of Business Administration (MBA), though work experience is typically expected before starting one of these programmes.

 Studying or training abroad is a popular choice for international business graduates as it provides additional exposure to different countries and cultures.
 You may choose to study a specific field within business, particularly for specialist fields such as innovation or digital marketing.

-Employers often state their preferred professional qualification so it is worth researching this.
+Employers often state their preferred professional qualification so it's worth researching this.
 Examples of related professional qualifications include: